quinmeiseles/ECOSTRESS_LST_Evaluation/README.md

 CONTACTS

-If you have any questions, encounter issues, or would like to suggest improvements, please contact jacquelyn.s.meiseles@jpl.nasa.gov, quinmeiseles@gmail.com
+If you have any questions, encounter issues, or would like to suggest improvements, please contact jacquelyn.s.meiseles@jpl.nasa.gov, meiseles@chapman.edu, quinmeiseles@gmail.com